These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning flare-ups during the examination

-Why: If you feel okay on exam day, examiners may only record baseline ROM and not document the DeLuca factors that capture your true functional impairment during worse periods.
+If you feel okay on exam day, examiners may only record baseline ROM and not document the DeLuca factors that capture your true functional impairment during worse periods.

-Do this instead: Proactively raise flare-ups at the start of the exam: 'I want to make sure we discuss my condition during flare-ups, not just today's presentation.'
+Instead: Proactively raise flare-ups at the start of the exam: 'I want to make sure we discuss my condition during flare-ups, not just today's presentation.'
 Then quantify frequency, triggers, duration, and ROM during flare-ups.

 Impact: Affects rating at every level - consistently the most impactful underreported factor